MicrosoftDocs/sql-docs/docs/relational-databases/security/encryption/setup-steps-for-extensible-key-management-using-the-azure-key-vault.md

 #### Azure role-based access control

 The recommended method is to use Azure role-based access control (RBAC) to assign permissions to the key vault.
 This method allows you to assign permissions to users, groups, and applications at a more granular level.
 You can assign permissions to the key vault at the management plane (Azure role assignments), and at the data plane (key vault access policies).
-If you are only able to use access policy, you can skip this section and go to the [Vault access policy](#vault-access-policy) section.
+If you're only able to use access policy, you can skip this section and go to the [Vault access policy](#vault-access-policy) section.

-1. Go to the key vault resource that you just created, and select the **Access control (IAM)** setting.
+1. Go to the key vault resource that you created, and select the **Access control (IAM)** setting.

 1. Select **Add** > **Add role assignment**.